 (I just described myself by the way, so there is no judgement here.)

-The Truth About Alcohol and Weight Gain
+Bottom Line on Alcohol and Weight Gain

 Whether you are a heavy, moderate, or casual drinker, consuming alcohol can have a serious impact on your waistline.
 That’s going to create an unhealthy ripple effect in other areas of your life.